Pear and Caramelized Onion Stuffing

 6 medium yellow onions, very thinly sliced

-4 tablespoons duck fat, divided
+4 tablespoons ghee or coconut oil, divided

 2 cloves garlic, minced